SelenaPSM/mysql-essential-bootcamp-ou-2025-main/get-started/get-started.md

     Press Ctrl + O, then ENTER and then Ctrl + X to save and exit

-    Execute the followng instruction to fix the permissions of the config file:
+    Execute the following instruction to fix the permissions of the config file:

     ```
     <span style="color:green">trainer-vm></span> <copy>oci setup repair-file-permissions --file /home/opc/.oci/config </copy>